lopierra/biketown/README.md

 # biketown
-Biketown data viz for cRaggy show &amp; tell at 2018 Cascadia R Conference
+Visualization of BIKETOWN data for cRaggy show-and-tell at 2018 Cascadia R Conference